dhable/bullhorn/README.md

 ## Dan's Todo List Before Calling It Done ##

-* JSON schema validator and return mode for all ReST routes with bodies.
+* [SKIPPED] JSON schema validator and return mode for all ReST routes with bodies.

-  Will make long term development and debugging easier.
+  The validation logic is easy enough to write in JS and connect to restify.
+Adding a schema isn't going to buy us much other than more complexity and bugs early on.

 * [DONE] Update conf schema to read from a series of static files.